knee-cola/jekyll-meetup-lecture/README.md

 {% endfor %}
 </ul>
 ```
-The above code uses [Liquid](https://github.com/Shopify/liquid/wiki) `for` loop to iterate over the list of posts, which is provided by Jekyll in `site.posts` array.
-Each element of the array is converted into a `<li>` element.
+Let's now see how it works.
+We start off by an `<ul>` block, which contains some strange code `{% for post in site.posts %}`.
+This code is  [Liquid](https://github.com/Shopify/liquid/wiki) `for` loop, which iterates over the list of posts.
+The list of posts is provided by Jekyll in `site.posts` array.
+Inside the `for` loop each item of the array is converted into a `<li>` element.
 The end result is an unordered list, which contains links to all of our posts.

+**Note:** of course the number of posts listed on index page can be limited - this however goes beyond the scope of this lecture - to find out more [click here](https://github.com/shopify/liquid/wiki/Liquid-for-Designers#optional-arguments)

 #### Scheduling blog posts
 It's important to note that Jekyll takes care of skipping blog posts which are marked with a future date.
-That way we can schedule our posts to become visible at some point in the future (of course we need to manually build and deploy the new version of the website ... or automate it somehow).
+That way we can schedule our posts to become visible at some point in the future (of course we need to manually build and deploy the new version of the website ... or automate it somehow ... `cron`?).

 ## (2) Using themes